javiergayala/RAX-API-Challenge/README.md

 	  -dc {DFW,ORD,LON}
 	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit

+## Challenge 10 _(challenge10.py)_ ##
+#### Cloud Servers, Cloud LB, Cloud DNS, Cloud Files ####

+__Goal:__ Write an application that will:
+- Create 2 servers, supplying a ssh key to be installed at /root/.ssh/authorized_keys.
+- Create a load balancer
+- Add the 2 new servers to the LB
+- Set up LB monitor and custom error page.
+- Create a DNS record based on a FQDN for the LB VIP.
+- Write the error page html to a file in cloud files for backup.

+	usage: challenge10.py [-h] [-c CONFIGFILE] [-k SSHKEYFILE] [-sn SVRBASENAME] [-dc {DFW,ORD,LON}] [-v] [-V]
+                      FQDN domain imgID flvrID cfContainer

+	Write an application that when passed the arguments FQDN, image, and flavor it creates a server of the specified image and flavor with the same name as the fqdn, and creates a DNS entry for the fqdn pointing to the server's public IP

+	positional arguments:
+	  FQDN                  FQDN of the LB to be created. domain                Domain name containing the LB.
+	  imgID                 ID of the Image to use when building the server. flvrID                ID of the Flavor to use when building the server. cfContainer           Container name to store the LB error page backup.

+	optional arguments:
+	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
+	                        Location of the config file
+	  -k SSHKEYFILE, --key SSHKEYFILE
+	                        Location of the ssh public key file to be uploaded to /root/.ssh/authorized_keys on the newly built server.
+	                        (If one is not specified, then the one embedded in the script's 'pubKey' variable is used.)
+	  -sn SVRBASENAME, --server-name SVRBASENAME
+	                        Base name to use when creating the server hostnames (i.e. 'web-')
+	  -dc {DFW,ORD,LON}
+	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
 ## Requirements ##

 - Rackspace Cloud Account